Professionals / Marc J. Goldstein

 Marc’s project development practice focuses on the representation of builders, developers, and property owners seeking all types of permits and approvals, including Comprehensive Permits, wetlands, Title V, historic districts, special permits, and variances.
 Marc assists commercial clients of all sizes whether they are opening new branches, expanding operations at an existing site, or developing a project in a new location.
 Representative projects include permitting of nationwide bank branches, national pharmacy stores, residential housing projects, and obtaining or modifying Site Assignments for waste handling and recycling facilities from the MassDEP and local boards of health.
 When litigation is unavoidable in the development of the project, Marc is able to provide continuous representation of the project from permitting through permit appeals into construction.
 Marc draws on his prior experience at a major Boston law firm serving as Town Counsel and Special Town Counsel for municipalities and applies this experience to provide a unique insight into the planning and permitting process.

 A journalism major and former college newspaper editor, Marc’s background as a journalist and editor enriches his ability to help clients tell their stories effectively in litigation or project development contexts.
-Marc was selected for inclusion in the 2015-2016 editions of The Best Lawyers in America, and the 2013-2015 editions of Super Lawyers.
-He serves as Vice Chair of the American Bar Association’s Real Estate Litigation and Condemnation Committee and, as editor in chief of its semiannual journal, oversees all content created by and for the committee.
-He was named an Outstanding Subcommittee Chair in 2013 for his work as the Chair of the Zoning and Land Use Subcommittee.
+Marc was selected for inclusion in the 2015-2017 editions of The Best Lawyers in America, and the 2013-2016 editions of Super Lawyers.
+He serves as Vice Chair of the American Bar Association’s Real Estate, Condemnation, and Trust Litigation Committee and, as editor in chief of its semiannual journal, oversees all content created by and for the committee.

 If Marc wasn’t practicing law, he would be somewhere in the wine industry, having dabbled with friends in making a zinfandel and sauvignon blanc under the label Fainwood.